seyoungcho2/ComposeDynamicTheme/README.md

 ## ThemeModel
 The ThemeModel is a data class for saving themes.
 It contains three parameters:
-- ColorPalette: Color combinations for the theme.
+- ColorPalette: Light mode and dark mode color combinations for the theme.
 - Typography: Configurations of typography for the theme.
 - Shapes: Shape configurations for the theme."
 ```kotlin